rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Variable(s) can be used to create dynamic queries when it comes to the implementation in your code.
-Following this best practice in GraphQL, you don't need to do any manual string interpolation yourself to structure a dynamic query later on.
-You would provide the query which uses variables as arguments instead and provide the variables when you actually perform the query as request to your GraphQL API.
+Essentially, ariables can be used to create dynamic queries.
+Following the best practices in GraphQL, we don't need manual string interpolation to structure a dynamic query later on.
+Instead, we provide a query that uses variables as arguments, which are available when the query is sent as a request to the GraphQL API.
 You will see both implementations later in your React application.

-On a side note, you can also define a **default variable** in GraphQL.
-It has to be a not required argument, otherwise you will get an error about a **nullable variable** or **non-null variable**.
-For the purpose of learning about the default variable, you have to make the `organization` argument a not required argument by omitting the exclamation point.
-Afterward, you can pass it a default variable.
+Sidenote: You can also define a **default variable** in GraphQL.
+It has to be a non-required argument, or an error will occur about a **nullable variable** or **non-null variable**.
+For learning about default variables, we'll make the `organization` argument non-required by omitting the exclamation point.
+Afterwards, it can be passed as a default variable.

 {{< highlight javascript "hl_lines=1 2" >}}
 query ($organization: String = "the-road-to-learn-react") {